FreePressUnlimited/Security_HQ/README.md

 - Mobile security, how to safely use digital equipment on-the-road, including telephones and other devices
 - Social media security, how to safely use social media for research and publication

-See [Money Trail](https://www.money-trail.org) for more information about the Money Trail project.
+See [Money Trail](https://www.money-trail.org) for more information about the project.

 ## License